eaudeweb/naaya/eggs/Naaya/docs/sphinx/glossary.rst

     Portal
         A portal is synonymous to a site.

+    RestrictedPython
+        Python code that is executed with reduced privileges.
+Used in Zope2-style page templates and Python code stored in the database.

+    RestrictedToolkit
+        A singleton object that is available in :term:`RestrictedPython`.
+See the API documentation for :ref:`restricted-toolkit`.

+    rstk
+        See :term:`RestrictedToolkit`.

     TAL
         Template Attribute Language is an AttributeLanguage used to create dynamic templates.
 By marking elements of your HTML or XML document